katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 ### Description

-Next, provide a short, yet detailed description of your idea.
+Next, provide a detailed and clear description of your idea.
+Explain why your idea is relevant to Material for MkDocs and no other dependencies.

- Please provide a detailed description of your idea in 2-3 sentences, so that we maintainers can fully understand what change, feature, or improvement you are proposing.

--   __Ke__ –
+-   __Outline the goal, not the method__ - clearly state what you want to achieve, not how you plan to achieve it.
+If you already have an idea of how to execute your idea, you can describe it in the desired field below.

+-   __Short and straightforward__ – be brief and to the point when describing
+your idea, there is no need to over-describe it.

--   __One bug at a time__ –
+-   __One idea at a time__ – if you have multiple ideas that don't belong together, please open separate change requests for each idea.

-> __Why we need this__:
+> __Why we need this__: To understand and evaluate your proposal fully, we need
->
+> to have a clear understanding of your idea.
+Providing a detailed and precise
+> description will save you and us time spent discussing your
+> idea in the comment section of the change request.

-### Related Links
+### Related links

-Please list all links to issues, discussions or to documentation sections that are relevant to your idea.
-If you discussed your idea with the community on our discussion board, please link it here.
-More
+Please provide any relevant links to issues, discussions, or documentation sections related to your change request.
+If you (or someone else) have already discussed this idea with the community on our discussion board, please include the link here.

-Just like relevant features, discussions or our documentation always helps

-> __Why we need this__: Relevant links always help us to gain a full perspektive
+> __Why we need this__: Relevant links help us gain a comprehensive
-> on the change request, because we find out more information about the
+> understanding of your change request by providing additional information and
-> background of your request.
-Linking discussions regarding this idea helps us
+> context.
+Additionally, linking to previous discussions of the idea allows us
-> to triage it, since it has been elvaluated by the community.
+> to quickly evaluate the feedback and input already provided by the community.

-### Use Cases
+### Use cases

- explain how your idea will be used by you and the community.
-Additionally, describe the benefits.
+Next, Next, outline how you and other users will use your idea.
+Additionally, explain the benefits that your concept offers for the community.

-> __Why we need this__:
+> __Why we need this__: Understanding the use cases and benefits of an idea is
->
+> crucial in evaluating its potential impact and usefulness for the project and
+> its users.
+This information helps us to understand the potential value of the
+> idea and how it aligns with the goals of the project.

 ### Idea illustration <small>optional</small> { #idea-illustration }

+We now have a clear and detailed description of your idea, including information on its potential use cases and relevant links for context.
+If you have any visual aids, such as sketches, screenshots, mockups, or external assets, you may present them in this section.
+You can drag and drop the files here or include links to external assets.

- provide sketches, screenshots, mockups, or external assets to illustrate your idea.
-If you have seen this change, feature, or improvement used in other static site generators or themes, please describe how it was used and incorporated.
+Additionally, if you have seen this change, feature, or improvement used in other static site generators or themes, please provide an example by showcasing it and describing how it was implemented and incorporated.

-> __Why we need this__:
+> __Why we need this__: Illustrations and visual aids can help us maintainers
+> better understand and envision your idea.
+Screenshots, sketches, or mockups
+> can create an additional level of detail and clarity that text alone may not
+> be able to convey.
+Also, seeing how your idea has been implemented in other
+> projects can help us understand its potential impact and feasibility in
+> Material for MkDocs, which helps us maintainers when we evaluate and triage
->
+> change requests.

 ### Checklist

-Thanks for following the feachange request guide and creating a high-quality change request.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece information to review your idea for Material for MkDocs.
+Thanks for following the change request guide and creating a high-quality change request.
+This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for Material for MkDocs.

 __We'll take it from here.__